 There are two types of letters of intent: short-form and long-form.
 You can choose to use either of these, depending on what you wish to accomplish:

 A long-form letter of intent is comprehensive and has a broad scope.
-These letters must include all pertinent information regarding the buyer’s intentions, including the buyer’s identity, confidentiality, dispute resolution procedures, the closing date, and any special terms or conditions.
+It must include all pertinent information regarding the buyer’s intentions, including the buyer’s identity, confidentiality, dispute resolution procedures, the closing date, and any special terms or conditions.

 Because of their scope, they are more detailed and help prevent the majority of issues.
 They can speed up and streamline the transaction, lowering the cost due to the avoidance of legal fees.
-As a result, this type of letter of intent is more common when purchasing large and complex companies.
+As a result, this type is more common when purchasing large and complex companies.

 A short-form letter of intent covers the main terms and conditions.
-This type of LOI can also be used for mergers and acquisitions in which only one party needs to sign the document.
-The more intricate details are reserved for a later time because it typically does not specify the particular terms of the transaction but merely notes what both parties propose for the agreement and how it should be executed.
+This type of LOI can also be used for mergers and acquisitions, in which only one party needs to sign the document.
+The more intricate details are reserved for a later time because they typically do not specify the particular terms of the transaction but merely note what both parties propose for the agreement and how it should be executed.
 This kind is typically used to buy a company through mergers and acquisitions that are small enough to only need one signatory.

 Components of Letter of Intent to Purchase Business

 Several components form the core of a letter of intent to purchase a business.
-The following sections explain the components of the LOI:
+The following sections explain these components:

 Effective date and subject

-The effective date should be written at the beginning of the letter.
+The effective date should be written at the beginning.
 It is also known as the date of execution.
-The subject of the letter of intent, which is the intent to purchase the business, should also be stated.
+The subject, which is the intent to purchase the business, should also be stated.

 Names and mailing addresses of the parties